-There are few nations around the world that celebrate the New Year as the Scottish do.
+There are few nations around the world that celebrate the New Year as well Scotland does.
 The Scottish even have their own name for it: Hogmanay.
-There are many discussions around where the term originally came from.
-Some suggest the word may have Scandinavian routes whilst others suggest it may be French or Flemish.
-Wherever the term came from, the celebration of Hogmanay is a rich part of Scottish tradition and an experience not to be missed.
+There are many discussions around where the term came from.
+Some suggest the word may have Scandinavian origins whilst others suggest it might be French or Flemish.
+Wherever it comes from, the celebration of Hogmanay is a rich part of Scottish tradition and an experience not to be missed.

-The capital city, Edinburgh, puts on a display that rivals all others.
-Edinburgh’s Hogmanay has become so popular that it is not just about the evening of the 31st of December.
-It is now an official 3-day event.
+As capital city, Edinburgh puts on a display that rivals all others.
+Edinburgh’s Hogmanay has become so popular that it is not just about the evening of the 31st of December anymore.
+Hogmanay is now an official 3-day event.
 Revellers start arriving in Edinburgh after Christmas, and by New Year the city is at full capacity.
-Visitors must pre-book to avoid disappointment.
+Be sure to pre-book to avoid disappointment.

 Torchlight processionThe annual torchlight procession takes place on the 29th of December each year.
 This event signifies the beginning of Edinburgh’s Hogmanay celebrations and thousands of people take to the streets bearing fire-lit torches to march through the city centre.